Cinema of Jamaica: History

 The Motion Picture (Encouragement) Act was passed in 1948.
 This act aimed to change the tax code so that the economic burden was reduced for state sanctioned production companies.
 The Jamaican Film Commission was created by the Jamaican government in 1984 to promote investment, export, and employment in the film industry in Jamaica.
 It serves as the link between private interests and the government.
 It spends much of its time handling and processing requests from foreign film companies, as well as assisting local companies that usually produce smaller scale productions.
 The JFC also markets Jamaica as a filming location to foreign companies and assists companies in finding investments in their film.
-The current Film Commissioner is Renee Robinson.
+The current Film Commissioner is Jackie Jacqueline Jackson.
 In 2014 the original Motion Picture (Encouragement) Act was repealed and replaced by the Omnibus Incentive Regime.

 In 2017, India expressed interest in helping Jamaican develop its film industry.
-On March 28th, High Commissioner to Jamaica from India, Shri Sevala Naik, expressed favorability to the idea that India could offer assistance to Jamaica through scholarships and internships to drama schools in India.
+On March 28, High Commissioner to Jamaica from India, Shri Sevala Naik, expressed favorability to the idea that India could offer assistance to Jamaica through scholarships and internships to drama schools in India.

-Local Film Production in Jamaica
+Local film production in Jamaica

 Notable Films

-Perry Henzel's The Harder They Come is the most internationally recognized Jamaican film.
+Perry Henzel's 1972 The Harder They Come is the most internationally recognized Jamaican film.
 The movie was helped by the wave of recognition that the general culture of Reggae music and Rastafari were receiving at the time.
-Despite the movie’s accolades however, it could not compare to many Hollywood blockbusters in terms of revenue and was part of the ongoing process of investors becoming increasingly resistant to funding Jamaican produced films.
+Despite the movie's accolades however, it could not compare to many Hollywood blockbusters in terms of revenue and was part of the ongoing process of investors becoming increasingly resistant to funding Jamaican produced films.
 Finance is one of the largest barriers to the growth of the industry as it is relatively expensive to produce a film and investors have shied away from funding.
 In the past however there was more support to produce films in Jamaica by investors as The Harder They Come received international praise and the genre of reggae and dancehall were beginning to be recognized throughout the world.